 Employee Ethical Standards & Mandatory Reporting

-(Adapted from Florida State Board of Education)
+(Adapted from the Florida State Board of Education’s Code of Ethics and Principles of Professional Conduct)

 1. The educator values the worth and dignity of every person, the pursuit of truth, devotion to excellence, acquisition of knowledge, and the nurture of democratic citizenship.
 Essential to the achievement of these standards are the freedom to learn and to teach and the guarantee of equal opportunity for all.